The exhibition

 1 APRIL – 10 SEPTEMBER 2023

-This exhibition is carefully conceived by Horn in dialogue with Centro Botín’s exhibition rooms, architecture, light and visitors flow.
-It will include the first institutional presentation of LOG (March 22, 2019 - May 17, 2020).
+It also includes the first institutional presentation of LOG (March 22, 2019 - May 17, 2020).
 The series features 406 sheets of drawn paper that function as a record of daily observations and events that have informed the artist's sensibility and voice.

-The exhibition will be accompanied by a publication with newly commissioned texts by American author Carmen María Machado; Spanish curator, researcher and author Isabel de Naverán, as well as an interview between Horn and Bárbara Rodríguez Muñoz.
+I am paralyzed with hope is complemented by a publication, co-published with La Fábrica, with newly commissioned texts by American author Carmen Maria Machado and Spanish researcher and writer Isabel de Naverán, as well as an exchange between Roni Horn and curator Bárbara Rodriguez Muñoz.

 Curator: Bárbara Rodríguez Muñoz, Director of Exhibitions and the Collection, Centro Botín